joakimk/testbot/README.markdown

 * You can use the same testbot network with multiple projects.
 * You can abort a test run with ctrl+c and all remote processes will be stopped.
 * It shows you the output as it happens.
-* Testbot is continuously tested for compatibility with Ruby 1.8.7 and 1.9.2.

 Contributing to testbot
 ----